wpzoom/Inspiro-Lite/readme.txt

 = 1.7.6 =
 * Improvements to the Typography section.
 Added a new stack with system fonts.
-* Google Fonts are not downloaded and hosted locally automatically using WPTT Webfont Loader (GDPR-compliant, as fonts are not loaded from Google's servers)
+* Google Fonts are now downloaded and hosted locally automatically using WPTT Webfont Loader (GDPR-compliant, as fonts are not loaded from Google's servers)

 = 1.7.5 =
 * Added new option to make the Featured Image fullscreen in posts and pages (Customizer > Header)